Facebook Instagram

 Font Size

-Social Work Service for Patrons
+Social Work Service

-We now have graduate student Erin Vespoli*, from Stony Brook University’s School of Social Welfare, on-site at the Library each week during designated hours to answer questions, help with filling out forms, or seek referrals.
-Inquiries that she may assist with include, but are not limited to, employment/job search, housing, paying utility bills, applying for benefits, education, medical assistance, mental health issues, bullying, domestic abuse, substance use, LGBTQIA+ topics, care coordination, and voting pre-registration.
+Stony Brook University’s School of Social Welfare student interns are on-site at the Library each week during designated hours to answer questions, help with filling out forms, or seek referrals.
+Inquiries that they may assist with include, but are not limited to, employment/job search, housing, paying utility bills, applying for benefits, education, medical assistance, mental health issues, bullying, domestic abuse, substance use, LGBTQIA+ topics, care coordination, and voting pre-registration.

 Conversations will be kept confidential; this is a safe and welcoming environment.

-*Erin Vespoli is a mother of 3 who is training to become a Licensed Clinical Social Worker.
-Ms. Vespoli is at Emma Clark Library to answer questions but is not a therapist; referrals will be given to people looking for clinical therapy.
-Ms. Vespoli is a mandated reporter for cases of neglect, abuse, or harm.
+The social work interns are training to become Licensed Clinical Social Workers.
+They are at Emma Clark Library to answer questions but are not therapists; referrals will be given to people looking for clinical therapy.
+They are mandated reporters for cases of neglect, abuse, or harm.

 Questions?
 Email askus@emmaclark.org